 Test WooCommerce Webhooks

-Copy the Bin URL to the webhook settings page in the Delivery URL field and press Save Webhook.
-Keep the requestb.in page open as we’ll need this after the test.
+Paste the URL to the webhook settings page in the Delivery URL field and press Save Webhook.
+Keep the webhooks page open as we’ll need this after the test.

 The next step is to do the action that will trigger the webhook.
 For this example, I’m going to create a product.
 To do this I navigate to Products > Add Product.
-I add a test product named Fuzzy Slippers, add some content, and set a price of $50.
-When I press Publish the product will be created and the webhook will be triggered.
+I add a test product named Fuzzy Slippers, add some content, and set a price of $50 then published the product.
+When I press Update after changing the product it will be updated and the webhook will be triggered.

-Using RequestBin is a fast, free, and easy way to test WooCommerce webhooks, to make sure they are working and be able to inspect the payload and see what is being delivered.
+Webhooks are a very useful way to integrate your WooCommerce store with external systems.
+Using webhook.site is a fast, free, and easy way to test WooCommerce webhooks, to make sure they are working and be able to inspect the payload and see what data is being delivered.